 CSS H. L. Hunley in the waters off Sullivan's Island.

 Much of this timeline comes from the Charleston Public Library - Click Here to visit their website for additional information.
-Link is current as of August 2005.
+Link is current as of August 2005 and December 2015.

-Charleston was granted a US Post Office on February 16, 1795, and its first Postmaster was Mr. Thomas Hall.
-It has been in continuous operation ever since.
+Charleston was granted a U.S. Post Office on February 16, 1795, and its first Postmaster was Mr. Thomas Hall.
+It has been in continuous operation ever since inception.